Bad Idea: Drinking Lipton Tea on an Empty Stomach | Feeling Sick & Nauseated

 Whenever I drink black or green tea on an empty stomach, I start to feel very sick within 30 minutes.
 I don’t know why!?
 Usually, I am a coffee person but for a change, I thought of having black/green tea this morning.
 I saw Lipton green tea, all natural, wow!
 I went and grabbed for it.

 After a few sips, I was already feeling sick.
 I sipped a few more times and within an hour I was feeling nauseated and like vomiting.
 At first, I was not sure why I am feeling this way.
 Is this because I missed breakfast this morning?
 Or, is this because of this tea?
 Or, is this caffeine on an empty stomach?

-I though to myself, I have had coffee many times on an empty stomach and I have never felt this way.
+I thought to myself, I have had coffee many times on an empty stomach and I have never felt this way.
 My mind was busy chattering: It must not be the caffeine.
 So what is it?
 Could it be the tea?
-I am not allergic to tea or milk and I seem to have quite enjoyed the tea experience (specially Earl Grey) on several occasions, but then why today?
+I am not allergic to tea or milk and I seem to have quite enjoyed the tea experience (especially Earl Grey) on several occasions, but then why today?
 What is wrong with me?
-Or, is this the lipton tea?
+Or, is this the Lipton tea?

 Many people confirmed what I was feeling and what I knew to be true.
 For example, people were saying, “I can drink coffee, Coke or an energy drink (on an empty stomach) and be fine.
 But there’s something about tea that makes me ill.”

 “It’s not a specific type of tea either; it can be green tea, black tea, or a blend.”